Thirty unheard messages. Voice mailbox full. Please listen to or delete messages to receive new ones.

 Stepping out of bed, Lincoln squeezed himself into the small bathroom and took a long, almost scalding shower to wake himself up.
 That was one good thing about this place.
 There seemed to be an utterly unending amount of hot water.
 If that was a spell, he really wanted to find out how to use it before he left this place.
 If he left this place, which itself was really up in the air.

 Just in time, as he finished dressing after enjoying the shower, there was a knock at the door.
 Lincoln gave his hair one last brush through with the comb before eying himself in the mirror.
-There was a little bit of stubble there, but not enough to worry about for the moment.
-Turning on his heel, the man moved through the main room of the cabin, taking in the early morning light coming in through the windows before tugging the door open.
+Satisfied after a moment, the man turned on his heel and moved through the main room of the cabin, taking in the early morning light coming in through the windows before tugging the door open.
 “If I didn’t know better,” he announced in the process, “I’d say that one of your powers was perfect timing.”

 “How do you know it’s not?”
 The woman who stood there looked like she was in her early to mid-thirties, with dark blonde, almost brown hair that was layered in waves and fell to her shoulders.
 She was tall, a full six feet in height and almost distressingly thin to the point that Lincoln had more than once had the rather absurd urge to make her eat a sandwich despite the fact that he had seen her put away even more food than he did.